-The Last Gift study will enroll 30 HIV-positive, chronically ill adults (≥age 50) or hospice-eligible (i.e., terminally ill) adults (≥age 18) who are also enrolled in CNTN.
+The Last Gift study will enroll 30 HIV-positive, hospice eligible (i.e., terminally ill) patients who are also enrolled in CNTN.
 Patients will also be recruited directly from local clinic and care providers (Appendix L: outreach flyer to be posted in clinics), though simultaneous or prior enrollment to CNTN is an eligibility requirement for the Last Gift Study.
 Drs.
-Smith, Little and Gianella will provide outreach educational seminars and recruitment flyers to San Diego County care providers and case managers that may care for terminally ill patients who may be appropriate candidates for enrollment\.
+Smith, Little and Gianella will provide outreach educational seminars and recruitment flyers to San Diego County care providers and case managers that may care for terminally ill patients who may be appropriate candidates for enrollment.
 We will also post recruitment flyers at local hospice facilities, clinics, and retirement communities and post online educational materials to study volunteers.
 We will work closely with Drs.
 Moore and Achim and their CNTN recruitment team to engage these participants to co-enroll them in the Last Gift study.
 Potentially eligible participants will be provided a description of the study by Dr. Smith (PI of this study) or another qualified study team member, who will address study specific questions.